avaf96/Senti4sd/README.md

 - Compare it with the best answer obtained from Stack Overflow.
 - Compare the results with the **Senti4SD** sentiment analysis algorithm.

+* Open an issue on this repository for questions, feedback, and to reach out for data.